Kitware/VolView/backend-contract/README.md

   `info.version`, kept in lockstep by `processing/__tests__/openapi.spec.ts`.
   Versions this package as a published thing.
 - **Shape versions**: `INTENT_VOCABULARY_VERSION` (`processing/wire.ts`) and
   the task-spec `specVersion`.
-These version the wire vocabulary for additive compatibility negotiation.
+These name the shape of the wire vocabulary in the generated OpenAPI description and in release notes.
+Neither travels on the wire, so neither is negotiated: additive compatibility rests on both sides failing open on a value they do not know.

 ### Result instruction rollout